 Portrait of Catherine the Great of Russia with Girandole Earrings and Brooch

 The late Georgian Period also corresponded with the onset of the Industrial Revolution and many scientific innovations and discoveries were made which affected the design and manufacturing of jewelry.
 Amongst these innovations were the setting of diamonds and colored gemstones a jour, meaning open backed, allowing light to pass through rather than being foil backed; the development of cannetille filigree using rolled gold wires and granulation, or beaded gold work; the invention of paste or jewels made of faceted glass; and the invention of pinchbeck, a gold type metal made from copper and zinc.
-Important discoveries included amethysts in the Urals and the metal platinum although it wouldn’t be used for jewelry until the late Victorian era.
+Important discoveries included amethysts in the Urals and the metal platinum although it wouldn’t be used for jewelry until the late Victorian /early Edwardian eras.

 Baroque, Neo-Classical and early Romantic styles influenced fashion and jewelry design.
-This influence can be seen in 18th and early 19th Century portraiture of the eminent women of the era such as Catherine the Great of Russia, Madame Pompadour, Mary Edwards, Hortense de Beauharnais, and Countess Daru.
+This influence can be seen in 18th and early 19th Century portraiture of the prominent women of the era such as Catherine the Great of Russia, Madame Pompadour, Mary Edwards, Hortense de Beauharnais, and Countess Daru.

 Portrait of Countess Daru with Riviere Necklace and Pendeloque Earrings

 Popular jewelry styles included the girandole which was used in brooches, pendants and earrings.
 The girandole style was composed of three hanging pendants set with single or multiple stones hanging from a center stone.
 Georgian girandole jewlery was often embellished with bows.
-Another common style of the period was the pendoloque which was composed of a marquise set top suspending a bow from which falls a marquise or pear shaped drop.
+Another common style of the period was the pendoloque which was composed of a marquise diamond set top suspending a bow from which falls a marquise or pear shaped drop.